jpulse-net/jpulse-framework/docs/dev/work-items.md

 release prep:
 - run tests, and fix issues
-- assume release: W-097, v1.2.4
+- assume release: W-098, v1.2.5
 - update deliverables in W-096 work-items to document work done (don't make any other changes to this file)
-- update README.md, docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
+- update README.md (highlights), docs/README.md (highlights), docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
 - update cursor_log.txt